kubernetes-sigs/gateway-api/geps/gep-5293/index.md

-no portable way to say "set `x-model` from the JSON `model` field in the request body," or "set `x-tenant` from the `tenant_id` claim on the caller's JWT," or "set `x-client-cn` from the client certificate's Common Name," even though every established data plane can express some form of this natively.
+no portable way to say "set `x-model` from the JSON `model` field in the request body," or "set `x-tenant` from the `tenant_id` claim on the caller's JWT," or "set `x-client-cn` from the client certificate's Common Name," even though data planes can express some form of this natively.

-This provisional revision is scoped to the *what*, *who*, and *why*.
-It establishes that dynamic header modification is a first-class capability that belongs in Gateway API, distinct from body processing, external callouts, or pre-routing phase attachment.
-The concrete API shape (the field(s) added to `HTTPHeaderFilter`, the expression language, whether value derivation runs in-process or via an out-of-process `backendRef`, and which value sources are in scope) is deliberately left open here and enumerated as *options under consideration*.
-They will be resolved at the Experimental stage.
+This GEP establishes that dynamic header modification is a first-class capability that belongs in Gateway API, distinct from body processing, external callouts, or pre-routing phase attachment.
+Value derivation is scoped to running **in-process** in the data plane; out-of-process derivation (via a `backendRef` to an external service such as `ext_proc`, `ext_authz`, `ForwardAuth`, or SPOE) is out of scope.
+The concrete API shape (the field(s) added to `HTTPHeaderFilter`, the expression language, and which value sources are in scope) is deliberately left open here and enumerated as *options under consideration*.

 Because `HTTPHeaderFilter` is the type used by both `HTTPRouteFilter.RequestHeaderModifier` and